the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 ## Open source hardware licencing

-OSH are not open without a license.
+A crucial step to making OSH open is by adding an open license.
-Without license, others cannot legally use, copy, distribute, or modify that project.
+Without an open license, others cannot legally use, copy, distribute, or modify that project.
 The situation of license for hardware is a bit more complex than for other research outputs, as there are some cases where patent law and not copyright law will apply.
 Also note that you may use different licenses for different part of the project.